Is Your Carbon Monoxide Detector Working? Learn How To Check

 Gather the necessary tools

 Typically, you will need a screwdriver to open the battery compartment.
-Make sure you have the appropriate screwdriver type and size for the screws on your detector.
+Ensure you have the correct screwdriver type and size for the screws on your detector.

 Locate the battery compartment